doaa831/Mask_Detection/README.md

   Using only **GlobalAveragePool2D layer, dense layer with relu and dense layer with softmax**, we can perform form closing and start the classification procedure.

-- [y] **Optimization methods**: We tested it with RMSprop.
+- [x] **Optimization methods**: We tested it with RMSprop.
 RMSprop with 100 epochs to obtain the result.

 # How to Use
 To use this project on your system, follow these steps: